lightning1734/BigData-Playground/backEnd/readme.md

-Using Flask and Spark cluster as the back-end
+Using Flask and Spark cluster as the back-end.